sourceful-karlson/argo-cd/docs/operator-manual/applicationset/Generators-Plugin.md

         configMapRef:
           name: my-plugin
         # You can pass arbitrary parameters to the plugin. `input.parameters` is a map, but values may be any type.
-        # These parameters will also be available on the generator's output under the `input.parameters` key.
+        # These parameters will also be available on the generator's output under the `generator.input.parameters` key.
         input:
           parameters:
             key1: "value1"